More in Apply:

 - and at least two Academic or Professional Letters of Recommendation

-Exempt: applicants who have earned a bachelor’s or graduate degree from an institution in the United States, Canada (excluding Quebec), the United Kingdom, Ireland, Australia, New Zealand, or Singapore.
+- English Proficiency: Applicants who have earned a bachelor’s or graduate degree from an institution in the United States, Canada (excluding Quebec), the United Kingdom, Ireland, Australia, New Zealand, or Singapore are exempt from providing English proficiency test scores.

 To be eligible for the AJD program, applicants must hold a law degree from an accredited or approved law school outside the U.S.